InsightDI/DBIAD/README.txt

 - Start a Databricks instance -- lab, corporate, or community.cloud.databricks.com.

-- Go to Workspace / Users / "your name" / Import.
+- Go to Workspace / Users / "your name" / Import / Browse.

 - Import each DBC file as a Databricks notebook.